 I read somewhere that gluten-free baking wasn’t just a science, but an art.
 I couldn’t agree more.
 If you’ve ever tried your hand at gluten-free baking, you’ve experienced some major flops or disasters in the kitchen.
 I’ve sure had my fair share.

-However, I finally got a winner.
-These vegan and gluten-free Dark Chocolate Molasses Cookies are amazing...slightly crispy on the outside, with a chewy center.
+However, I have a big winner, here.
+These vegan and gluten-free Dark Chocolate Molasses Cookies are amazing…slightly crispy on the outside, with a chewy center.
 They are only for serious chocolate lovers, as the flavor is strong, due to the blackstrap molasses enhancing the cocoa.
 These cookies will suit a lot of people, as they are vegan, gluten-free, grain-free, oil-free and a nut-free option.

 Gluten-free baking is tricky.
 There are multiple flours out there to choose from, yet they all yield different textures and results.
 They all require different amounts and different liquid to flour ratios, and have very different end results.
 A lot of recipes use eggs in gluten-free baking to make up for the lack of structure and “glue” needed for lightness and to hold the product together.